-MTM, Inc., the NCAA national office awards supplier, will send NCAA participant medallions for each non-advancing team's squad size (17) to the tournament director for each preliminary-round site one to two days before competition.
+MTM, Inc., the NCAA national office awards supplier, will send one regional champion team trophy for the advancing team and official NCAA participant medallions for each non-advancing team's squad size (17) to the tournament director for each regional site one to two days before competition.
 When the awards arrive, the tournament director should inventory all awards to be sure they are undamaged, are correctly inscribed and are in the appropriate quantities.
-The awards boxes should then be re-taped, closed and secured in a limited-access area.
-Seventeen medallions should be provided to each team, regardless how many student-athletes are in uniform (squad size maximum of 17).
-Medallions will be presented to the team members during the awards ceremony.
-The advancing team will not receive medallions at the preliminary-round site but will receive awards at the national championship.
+The awards boxes should then be retaped, closed and secured in a limited-access area.
+Seventeen medallions should be provided to each non-advancing team, regardless how many student-athletes are in uniform at the regional championship (squad size maximum of 17).
+Medallions should be presented only to student-athletes during the awards ceremony.
+If the team has fewer than 17 student-athletes, the remaining medallions should be provided to the team's administrator after the awards ceremony (i.e., the medallions should not be presented to coaches).
+The advancing team will not receive medallions at the regional championship but will receive awards at the national championship.